emtee40/ocaml-dkml/DEVELOPERS.md

    next_iteration 9.9.9
    ```

+2. Do a CMake configure so that [CMakePresetsGenerated.json](./CMakePresetsGenerated.json) is updated with
+   the latest git commits.
-2. If you are *doing testing in the CI or manually repeating the CI instructions locally ... basically anything but the Windows Sandbox*:
+3. If you are *doing testing in the CI or manually repeating the CI instructions locally ... basically anything but the Windows Sandbox*:
-   1. Run the `Package-Stage07-Installer` target.
+   1. Run the `Package-Stage10-GitPushForTesting` target.

    otherwise: